Why Are My Blue Spruce Trees Turning Brown?

 White pine weevil is also a common cause of needle browning.
 Adults usually feed on needles on last year’s branches.
 Females lay eggs near buds in early spring.

-When young shoots begin to grow the grubs penetrate into them and feed on young tissues making tunnels.
+When young shoots grow, the grubs penetrate them and feed on young tissues, making tunnels.
 As a result, the current year’s shoots droop downward.
-After some time, they shrivel up and turn brown along with the needles.
+After some time, they shrivel and turn brown along with the needles.

 White Pine Weevil